facebook/react/packages/react-reconciler/README.md

 #### `finalizeInitialChildren(instance, type, props, rootContainer, hostContext)`

 In this method, you can perform some final mutations on the `instance`.
-Unlike with `createInstance`, by the time `finalizeInitialChildren` is called, all the initial children have already been addded to the `instance`, but the instance itself has not yet been connected to the tree on the screen.
+Unlike with `createInstance`, by the time `finalizeInitialChildren` is called, all the initial children have already been added to the `instance`, but the instance itself has not yet been connected to the tree on the screen.

 This method happens **in the render phase**.
 It can mutate `instance`, but it must not modify any other nodes.
 It's called while the tree is still being built up and not connected to the actual tree on the screen.